godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-In this task we will learn how to make function calls to the smart contract that was deployed in the previous task.
+In this task, we will learn how to make function calls to the smart contract deployed in the previous task.
 We will provide some simple example code that uses the popular Web3.js library to do so.
-This code will allow you to interact with your smart contract which is running on Nervos' [Layer 2](structure.md#layer-1--layer-2) in a nearly identical way to if it was running on Ethereum.
+This code will allow you to interact with your smart contract, which is running on Nervos' [Layer 2](structure.md#layer-1--layer-2) in a nearly identical way to if it was running on Ethereum.

 Your smart contract should operate just like it would on Ethereum, but in actuality, it will be running in an EVM environment provided by [Polyjuice](frameworks.md#polyjuice).
 When combined with [Godwoken](frameworks.md#godwoken), which provides a Layer 2 solution with optimistic rollups, total throughput performance is significantly higher.
-This means that all users will experience dramatically lower fees, and more reliable transaction confirmation than if they were using Ethereum.
+This means that all users will experience dramatically lower fees and more reliable transaction confirmation than if they were using Ethereum.

 ## Task Instructions